formix/infernal-engine/README.md

 engine.on("step", function(info) {
 	var i, result;

+    // watches for infinite loops
 	if (info.step > 500) {
 		info.stop = true;
 		return;
 	}

+    // stops inference if any result from the current step returns a
+    // critical error
 	for(i = 0; i < info.results; i++) {
 		result = info.results[i];
 		if (result.data.level === "critical") {